Accio/BioQC/pages/bioqc/bioqc-efficiency.md

 Broger, Martin Ebeling, Martine Burtin, Fabiola Terzi, Silvia Ines Pomposiello, Gregor Sturm and [Laura Badi](laura.badi@roche.com))

-In this vignette, explain the underlaying algorithmic details of our implementation of the Wilcoxon-Mann-Whitney test.
+In this vignette, we explain the underlaying algorithmic details of our implementation of the Wilcoxon-Mann-Whitney test.
 The source code used to produce this document can be found in the github repository [BioQC](https://github.com/Accio/BioQC/vignettes).